Comparative Dynamical Study of a Bound Entangled State: Introduction

-The term `Bound Entanglement' was first introduced by Horodecki \textit{et al.} and the primary bound entangled quantum state is also proposed by them \cite{HO2}.
-After that many people like Bennett \textit{et al.} \cite{BT1}, Jurkowski \textit{et al.} \cite{JKI1} have contributed to construct different bound entangled quantum states.
-Recently, experimental formation and distillation of the bound entanglement have been realized \cite{E1,E2,E3,E4}.
-From the application point of view, the time evolution dynamics and the distillation of the bound entangled quantum states are as important as the construction.
+The term `Bound Entanglement' was first introduced by Horodecki \textit{et al.} and the preliminary bound entangled quantum state is also proposed by them \cite{HO2}.
+After that many people, Bennett \textit{et al.} \cite{BT1}, Jurkowski \textit{et al.} \cite{JKI1} etc. have contributed to construct different bound entangled quantum states.
+Recently, experimental manifestation and distillation of the bound entanglement have been realized \cite{E1, E2, E3, E4}.
+From the application point of view, the evolutionary dynamics and the distillation of the bound entangled quantum states are as important as the construction.
 Different authors propose different methods for the dynamical analysis and distillation of different bound entangled quantum states.
-Guo-Qiang \textit{et al.} shows the time evolution and distillation of a Horodecki \textit{et al.} provided bound entangled quantum state under bi-linear bi-quadratic interaction \cite{BI}.
-Baghbanzadeh \textit{et al.} presents the distillation of two bound entangled quantum states proposed by Horodecki \textit{et al.}, and one of the Bennett \textit{et al.} provided bound entangled quantum state using weak measurements \citep{WK}.
-Sharma \textit{et al.} also studied one of the Horodecki \textit{et al.} proposed bound entangled quantum states.
+Guo-Qiang \textit{et al.} have shown the time evolution of a bound entangled quantum state provided by Horodecki \textit{et al.}, under bi-linear bi-quadratic interaction \cite{BI} and offers a way to free bound entanglement.
+Baghbanzadeh \textit{et al.} have presented the distillation of three bound entangled quantum states proposed by Horodecki \textit{et al.} and Bennett \textit{et al.} using weak measurements \cite{WK}.
+Sharma \textit{et al.} have also studied one of the Horodecki \textit{et al.} bound entangled quantum states.
 But they use Dzyaloshinskii–Moriya (DM) interaction to show time evolution and distillation \cite{K1}.
-Very recently, they have made their work one step forward and repeat their study for Jurkowski \textit{et al.} provided bound entangled quantum state \cite{K2}.
+Recently, they have made their work one step forward and repeat their study for a bound entangled quantum state provided by Jurkowski \textit{et al.} \cite{K2}.
 During these studies, different tools are used to detect and measure entanglement.
 At present, there are several mathematical tools available for characterization, detection, and measurement of the free entanglement for bipartite quantum systems \cite{EM}.
 Negativity is one of the measures among them, which is also a good tool for the quantification of the free entanglement \cite{N}.
 On the other hand, the characterization and detection of the bound entanglement is still an open problem.
-Although some criteria have been already developed to detect the bound entanglement, such as separability criterion, realignment criterion, computable cross-norm or realignment (CCNR) criterion \cite{C1,C2,C3,C4,C5} etc.
+Although some criteria have been already developed to detect the bound entanglement, such as separability criterion, realignment criterion, computable cross-norm or realignment (CCNR) criterion \cite{C1, C2, C3, C4, C5} etc.